 I interact a little with guests because I provide a green drink each morning.

 Venice has bike, boogie board, surf, and kayaking rentals shops steps away, and of course, there is plenty of sunbathing.
 There are surfing classes and tours to be able to take full advantage of Venice.
 There are free concerts during the summer on Thursday and Saturday evenings.
 And there are 3 galleries on this block, and hundreds more all over Venice.

-I make breakfast; breakfast (email hidden) drink.
+I make breakfast; breakfast is a healthy green drink.
 Vegan meals are available for lunch and/or dinner, and you can schedule a cooking class, by request for an additional charge, but inexpensive.
 I can tell you what is worth seeing in Los Angeles if you want to visit more areas.
 Y yo hablo espanol tambien.

 Schedule a cooking, or sprouting, class with me.
 Pick an area in which you want to learn.
 Include green drinks, sprouting, raw food, raw bread, dressings, Longevity Cooking, or customize your class or classes!